• Home

 Jump to Recipe

 I typically like my peanut butter cookies thick and crumbly, but this recipe for thin and chewy peanut butter cookies is a nice change.
-It's adapted from a book called Food Writers' Favorite Cookies.
-It was submitted to the series by Doris Reynolds.
+It was inspired by recipe in a book called Food Writers' Favorite Cookies where it was submitted by Doris Reynolds.

 Chewy Peanut Butter Cookies